 We begin with a short lemma about the depth of $R/\NN_{\text{odd}}(T)$ when $\hh(T) = 3$.

 \begin{lemma} Let $\hh(T) = 3$.
 Using Notation~\ref{notation. vertex labling}, we have

 \end{lemma}

 \begin{proof} Recall that $R = \kk[V_{\text{even}}]$.
-Since $T$ is unmixed, every minimal odd-TD-set of $T$ has the same size; moreover, they all have size $n_2$ since the set $V_2$ is a minimal odd-TD-set of $T$.
+Since $T$ is WTD, every minimal odd-TDS of $T$ has the same size; moreover, they all have size $n_2$ since the set $V_2$ is a minimal odd-TDS of $T$.
 Thus we get

 \end{proof}